MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/overview.md

   - [Full Administrator](../core/understand/fundamentals-of-role-based-administration.md#security-roles) role in Configuration Manager.

   > [!NOTE]
-  > Desktop Analytics supports multiple Configuration Manager hierarchies reporting to a single Azure AD tenant.<!-- 4814075 --> If you have multiple hierarchies in your environment, you have the following options:
+  > Desktop Analytics supports multiple Configuration Manager hierarchies reporting to a single Microsoft Entra tenant.<!-- 4814075 --> If you have multiple hierarchies in your environment, you have the following options:
   >
-  > - Use different Commercial IDs and Azure AD tenants.
+  > - Use different Commercial IDs and Microsoft Entra tenants.
-  > - Configure both hierarchies to use the same Commercial ID to share the Azure AD tenant and Desktop Analytics instance.
+  > - Configure both hierarchies to use the same Commercial ID to share the Microsoft Entra tenant and Desktop Analytics instance.
 Use [different apps](connect-configmgr.md#bkmk_connect) for connecting each hierarchy.
 It may take up to 30 days after you disconnect a hierarchy for the portal to reflect changes.

 - Devices running Windows 10.